ckuly/ckuly/README.md

 ---

 ### PROJECTS
-- 📊 Building a stock market portfolio tracker with Django and data visualization.
+- 📊 **Stock Market Portfolio Tracker**: A web application built with Django for tracking stock market investments, offering real-time portfolio updates and visual data analytics.
-- 💼 Developing a personal finance tracker that connects to bank APIs for real-time transaction tracking.
+- 💼 **Personal Finance Tracker**: A tool that helps users manage their finances by connecting to bank APIs for real-time transaction tracking and budgeting.
+- 📆 **Note Taking Application**: A simple yet effective note-taking app that allows users to create, organize, and search for notes.
-- 🎮 A platform where users can follow the latest CS2 tournaments and make predictions on match outcomes.
-The more accurate your predictions, the higher your rank on bat-bet!
-Key features include:
+- 🎮 **bat-bet**: A platform where users follow CS2 tournaments and predict match outcomes, earning points for accurate predictions and climbing the leaderboard.